Blind Ambition, Part I

 “You’re smart to cut your losses,” he remarked as he revealed the rest of his hand.
 I groaned outwardly as I saw that my Duchess let him build a Flush of Orbs.
 I tossed my trio of Dames on the table and waved for him to take the pot.

 “Take heart, good fellow,” George said as he corralled his winnings.
 “I would say we’ve broken even on the night, more or less.
-Reminds me of a game I played during the celebration of Empress Paula the Second’s coronation on Athay.
+Reminds me of a game I played during the celebration of Her Majesty, Empress Paula the Second’s coronation on Athay.
 There were quite a bunch of sharks in the game…”

 George’s narrative continued, but I’d grown used to them in the few short days we’d been in hyperspace together.
 They seemed fantastic from the outset, implying George was much older than he looked.
 Empress Paula II had ascended the Iridium Throne over three centuries ago at the tender age of sixteen.
 He probably meant Paulo III, the one before Strephon, the current Emperor, because even anagathics couldn’t keep somebody alive for that long, could they?
 Still, George’s stories held just enough of that first-person credibility to make me wonder…